martinduke/draft-duke-shmoo-remote-meetings/draft-ietf-shmoo-cancel-meeting.md

 The IETF holds three in-person meetings per year to discuss and understand issues.
-However, various emergencies can make a planned in-person meeting impossible.
+However, various emergencies can make a planned in-person meeting infeasible.
 This document provides criteria for making this judgment.

 --- middle